International edition

 The World Nuclear Association's free daily is the most complete single feed in the sector: global coverage of new builds, fuel, policy, and operations, written by specialists.
 Its association parentage means it rarely editorializes against the industry, but for factual completeness nothing else matches it.
 If you read one trade source, read this one.

-The American Nuclear Society's newswire is the strongest on US policy, licensing, and the professional community — conference coverage, workforce, and technical society context the wires skip.
-Free, daily-ish cadence.
+The American Nuclear Society's newswire is the strongest on U.S. policy, licensing, and the professional community — conference coverage, workforce, and technical society context the wires skip.
+Free, daily-ish cadence, and especially useful when NRC process details matter.

 3. NucNet — the European wire